Secure Your New Hampshire Mortgage License With the Right Bond

 A New Hampshire Mortgage is a loan agreement where real estate in New Hampshire is pledged as collateral for repayment.
 Mortgage transactions in the state are regulated by the New Hampshire Banking Department under the Revised Statutes Annotated (RSA) Chapters 397-A and 397-B, which oversee mortgage brokers, bankers, and servicers.
 These professionals help borrowers with financing, refinancing, and servicing home or commercial loans.
 The regulatory framework ensures consumer protection, fair lending practices, and compliance with state laws in all mortgage activities.

-The New Hampshire Mortgage Bond is a type of surety bond required by the New Hampshire Banking Department for mortgage bankers, brokers, and servicers licensed to operate in the state.
-It is a licensing requirement under the New Hampshire Revised Statutes Annotated (RSA) Chapter 397-A (Licensed Lenders and Mortgage Bankers) and RSA Chapter 397-B (Mortgage Servicers).
+The New Hampshire Mortgage Bond is a surety bond required by the New Hampshire Banking Department of mortgage bankers, brokers, and servicers licensed to operate in the state.
+It is a licensing requirement under the New Hampshire Revised Statutes Annotated (RSA), Chapters 397-A (Licensed Lenders and Mortgage Bankers) and 397-B (Mortgage Servicers).

 The bond serves as a financial guarantee that licensed mortgage professionals will comply with all state laws, regulations, and ethical standards when conducting mortgage-related activities.
 Its primary purpose is to protect consumers from financial harm caused by fraud, misrepresentation, or failure to properly handle funds in connection with mortgage transactions.

 If a licensed mortgage company engages in unlawful practices or fails to meet its obligations, a claim can be filed against the bond.
 If validated, the surety company compensates the harmed party up to the bond amount.
-The mortgage licensee is then required to reimburse the surety for the claim paid.
+The mortgage licensee is then required to reimburse the surety for the amount paid on the claim.

 Read our ERISA Bond Policy – New Hampshire.